Basic Paganism Beliefs: What DO Pagans Believe?

 5. Magical Practices

-When you ask a Christian what happens after death, they’ll almost always answer Heaven or Hell.
+When you ask a Christian what happens after death, they’ll almost always answer Heaven and Hell.
 But most Pagans believe differently than the Heaven/Hell concept.
 What do pagans believe when it comes to the afterlife?
 Some believe strongly in reincarnation, in which a soul incarnates in multiple lives.
-Others believe in an afterlife similar to Heaven but often call it something else, for example Summerland, Valhalla, Folkvangr, Tir Na Nog, the Celtic Otherworld, etc. Most Pagans deny the aspect of Hell and eternal damnation.
+Others believe in an afterlife similar to Heaven but often call it something else, for example Summerland, Valhalla, Folkvangr, Tir Na Nog, Helheim, the Celtic Otherworld, etc. Most Pagans deny the aspect of the Christian Hell and eternal damnation.
 And still some believe we spend part of the afterlife in the Otherworld, part as ancestral guides to our descendants, and then also reincarnating.
 While others believe in energy transference…which is sort of like when you die, your energy has to go somewhere.
 And so it could be transferred into anything around you – another human being’s body, a tree, an animal, the ground where your body is buried, etc. In this way, you do live on forever.
 Energy can never be destroyed, after all.

 A practice that many Pagans take up as part of paganism beliefs is ancestor worship.
 Ancestors were a big part of Paganism beliefs in many cultures before the rise of Christianity, and now Pagans are taking up the sacred practice again.
 Some Pagans have ancestor altars in their homes and pray to their ancestors on a daily basis.
 While others simply follow the gods and goddesses of their ancestors.
 Parts of ancestor veneration include building a family tree, maintaining an ancestor altar, providing offerings to one’s ancestors, meeting one’s ancestors in meditation and dreams, healing generational curses and more.

 8. Pagan Morals